rbalamohan/tez-autobuild/README.md

     # ./dist/hive/bin/hive
     hive> select count(1) from sample_07;

 and it should use LLAP.
+Switch in and out with `hive.llap.execution.mode`, the execution will switch between `container` and `llap`.

 ![alt tag](http://people.apache.org/~gopalv/LLAP.gif)